 Sure, quartzite countertops, glass sinks and flashy wallpaper seem to get all the attention at home design shows.
 But what about what you’re standing on right now?
 And materials that will work in a "real" home?

 - We can’t talk about tile without mentioning its tremendous growth—as in a renewed interest for large format tile.
 We’re not talking about 12”x12” tiles.
 Try 12”x 24” or 36”x36” tiles on for size.
-The benefits include less grout to clean, contemporary lines and an added expansive look for the floor.
+The benefits include less grout to clean, contemporary lines and an added expansive look for the floor or your walls.

 - The new favorite tile shape to emerge is brick.
 They’re all different sizes and styles, from polished to rustic.
 They’re slip resistant, easy-to-clean and fire resistant.